-Pulse Width Modulation is used in conjunction with external low-pass filters to perform digital-to-analog conversion.
-Six PWMs (8-bit resolution each) generate signals for the control of video and sound attributes.
+Pulse Width Modulation (PWM) is used in conjunction with external low-pass filters to perform digital-to-analog conversion.
+Six PWMs (8-bit resolution each) generate signals for the control for video and sound attributes.
 In case of a chassis employing a frequency synthesis tuner, these PWMs can also control video or sound attributes.
+PWM's can also be used to acknowledge tones for remote or keyboard commands.